valtiojs/valtio-yjs/README.md

 [yjs](https://github.com/yjs/yjs) is
 an implmentation of CRDT algorithm.

-valtio-yjs is to connect the two different worlds.
+valtio-yjs is a two-way binding to bridge them.

 ## Project status